- Our Rating: 7.5/10 Very Good

 Cash games, Sit & Gos, and Multi-table tournaments are all available via iOS or Android.
 Full cashier access is also present, although you are directed to a web browser to complete transactions.

 With a little patience and persistence, you’ll find email support to be your best bet.
 Additionally, the site features a decent FAQ which may already have answers to your questions.

 WSOP NJ has moved their online presence to their own forum, which garners very little traffic and is a major inconvenience to the heaps of players already gathered on the well-known poker forums.
 Not having any representatives available on these traditional sites is inexcusable in 2018.

-- Good traffic in cash games, especially at the lower stakes.
+- Best liquidity in the market.
+Cash games are plentiful, especially at the lower stakes.

-- Good value tournament and satellites to fit any budget.
+- Good value tournaments and satellites at many buy-in levels.

 - Forum support is almost nonexistent.

 - Despite the increased traffic thanks to interstate liquidity, cash play in New Jersey has still not improved as much as hoped.